 In writer-director Joseph L. Mankiewicz’s curious dramatic comedy A Letter to Three Wives, the 1949 Academy Award winner for Best Direction and Best Screenplay, Douglas plays one of three husbands who may have run off with a naughty letter writer.
 The other two husbands are Paul Douglas and Jeffrey Lynn.
 The desperate wives are Linda Darnell, Jeanne Crain and Ann Sothern.

 Screenwriter-turned-director Dudley Nichols’ movie adaptation of Eugene O’Neill’s Mourning Becomes Electra (1947) is a fascinating mess.
 This compulsively watchable melodrama could have been a real masterpiece had Nichols (or RKO) been more careful during the casting process.
 Despite their Oscar nominations, both Michael Redgrave and Rosalind Russell are laughably terrible as the two emotionally unbalanced leads, while matriarch Katina Paxinou manages to overact even more than she did in For Whom the Bell Tolls.
 Kirk Douglas, for his part, should have been cast in some other film noir or boxing melodrama, but definitely not in a movie version of an O’Neill play.

 Schedule (ET) and synopses from the TCM website:

 6:15 AM ALONG THE GREAT DIVIDE (1951).
-A U.S. Marshall tries to get a rustler to trial before a vengeful rancher can kill him.
-Dir.: Raoul Walsh.
+A U.S. Marshal tries to get a rustler to trial before a vengeful rancher can kill him.
+Director: Raoul Walsh.
 Cast: Kirk Douglas, Virginia Mayo, John Agar.
 Black and white.
 88 min.